 In writing (DO NOT ATTEND THIS ADDRESS) Disclosure Section Northumbria Police 4th Floor Cobalt Business Exchange Cobalt Business Way Newcastle upon Tyne NE28 9NZ

 Phone 101 (ext.
 49442 or 49443)

-Disclosure replies may take up to 40 days from the day your completed request, fee and copies of ID are received by this office.
+Disclosure replies may take up to one month from the day your completed request and copies of ID are received by this office.

-Subject Access Requests can be forwarded by post to the above address and must be accompanied by copies of two forms of identification:
+Subject Access Requests can be sent by post to the above address and must be accompanied by copies of two forms of identification:

 A copy of identification document, eg birth certificate, current passport.